Multiplicative strategies: Blended learning

 Provides a deep understanding of the developmental stages of multiplicative thinking and practical ideas for classroom application.

 This two-day professional learning focusses on understanding of the development of multiplicative thinking and practical ideas for classroom application.

-It is designed to help teachers understand where multiplicative strategies are referenced in NSW syllabuses, how the numeracy learning progression provides fine grain detail on the development of multiplicative strategies and plan for differentiated teaching across the curriculum considering student learning needs.
+It is designed to help teachers understand where multiplicative strategies are referenced in NSW syllabuses, and how the numeracy learning progression provides fine grain detail on the development of multiplicative strategies, and plan for differentiated teaching across the curriculum considering student learning needs.

 Who should participate?

 Kindergarten to Year 6 teachers and Year 7 and 8 mathematics teachers.